AdityaCoppisetti/robotic-arm/journal.md

 ## ARDUINO NANO SCHEMATIC

-the schematic consists of 4 parts
+the schematic consists of 4 parts well 5 parts if you include the mounting holes